 All artwork on this website, unless otherwise indicated, is © Jonathan Price Art.
 No work posted here can be used commercially without written permission from me.

 How do you make your art?
 My art is mostly digital from start to finish.
 At times I may use pencil and paper, but most of the time I draw on a Cintiq Companion 2 (Windows 10) using Clip Studio Paint.
-I also make use of Sketchbook Pro (for preliminary sketching mostly), Photoshop (for lettering and some effects) and Flash CS4 (mainly when making sprites).
-When I’m not working on my Cintiq, I produce illustrations on an Android-enabled Samsung Chromebook Plus (a nice, cheaper iPad Pro alternative), making most of my art in an app called ArtFlow Studio.
+I recently acquired an iPad Pro as well, and I find MediBang Paint and Clip Studio Paint the most comfortable programs to use on that device, though I also dabbled with Procreate and Comic Draw.

 Why do you draw so many women?
 I’ve always found the female form to be the most compelling presence in existence.
 Not in a purely sexual way, but in the same way one might see beauty in a flower, a landscape, a sunset, a starry night or so on.
 For me it’s not about objectifying women, but in expressing my appreciation for what I believe to be the universe’s most perfect and natural work of art.
 While some may look at my work and think of me as merely a low-level pinup artist, I am always striving to show respect for the unique combination of strength and sex appeal that can only exist in the idealized woman, without reducing them to simple sexual fodder.